FLCA Receives Ontario Trillium Foundation Grant

 Eurasian Watermilfoil – Dealing with the Threat

 The FLCA was fortunate that in 2018, the Ontario Trillium Foundation, an agency of the government of Ontario, approved our application for a grant to help us with our efforts to control the spread of Eurasian Watermilfoil (EWM) in Farlain Lake for three years covering the period ending 2021!
-Due to COVID restrictions and our inability to fully implement our management plan in both 2020 and 2021, the period was extended to the end of 2022.
+Due to COVID restrictions and our inability to fully implement our management plan in 2020 and 2021, the period was extended to the end of 2022.
+Various limitations restricted our project again in 2022 and we sincerely appreciated OTF extending our grant to the end of 2023.
 Over the past five years, we have worked hard to develop strategies to control the infestation of this very aggressive aquatic plant based on extensive research, consultation, networking and experience.
-The grant will help provide us with the resources we need to purchase equipment, supplies and services needed to manage the EWM and protect the future of our lake.
+The grant has significantly helped provide us with the financial resources we needed to purchase equipment, supplies and services to manage the EWM and protect the future of our lake.
 It’s hoped that our learning and experience will also help other communities dealing with the EWM.
+An outline of our past efforts and our experience with a new herbicide in 2023 are described below.

 What is the Eurasian Water Milfoil (EWM)?